 The best time to visit Denmark

-Early summer is a great time to travel to Denmark, the days are long and there are less crowds.
+Early summer is regarded by many as the best time to travel to Denmark, the days are long and there are fewer crowds.
 The temperature is pleasant without spring’s wet weather.
-July and August are a good time to travel as well, however, as it’s peak season, it’s usually busier around the most popular places to visit in Denmark and hotel and flight prices tend to be higher.
+July and August are a good time to travel as well, however, as it’s peak season, it’s usually busier around the most popular Denmark vacation spots and hotel and flight prices tend to be higher.

 What to eat in Denmark

 - Stegt flæsk, crispy pork with parsley sauce